-In this second example we consider another denoising model for images corrupted with Poisson noise, which is commonly observed in microscopy and astronomy imaging applications.
+In this second example we consider a different denoising model for images corrupted by Poisson noise, which is commonly observed in microscopy and astronomy imaging applications.
 Standard Poisson denoising models using Total Variation regularisation are typically combined with a convex, non-differentiable Kullback-Leibler data fitting term, which can be consistently derived from the Bayesian formulation of the problem via MAP estimation (see, e.g., \cite{Saw11}).
-In the following, we follow \cite{ChambolleEhrhardt2017} and consider a differentiable version of the Kullback-Leibler fidelity which, for a given positive noisy image $u^0\in\R^{m\times n}$ corrupted with Poisson noise reads:
+Here, we follow \cite{ChambolleEhrhardt2017} and consider a differentiable version of the Kullback-Leibler data term which, for a given positive noisy image $u^0\in\R^{m\times n}$ corrupted by Poisson noise reads:

 where $b\in\R^{m\times n}$ stands for the background image which can be typically estimated from the data at hand.
-It is easy to verify that $\nabla \tilde{KL}(u_0,u)$ has a Lipschitz constant $L_f$ which can be estimated as
+It is easy to verify the Lipschitz constant $\nabla \tilde{KL}(u_0,u)$ can be very roughly estimated as

 which it is well-defined, positive and finite as long as $u^0$ and $b$ are positive.
 As a regularisation term, we will consider the following $\varepsilon$-strongly convex variant of isotropic TV in \eqref{discrete:TV}: